 - Teachers are very good at managing discipline and give a great deal of praise and positive encouragement.
 They explain key teaching points, assess work and provide feedback, support and challenge to pupils.
-As a result, pupils have high levels of self-esteem and belief in themselves.

 - Pupils behave very well in lessons and, as a result, teachers can concentrate on teaching, whilst pupils can concentrate on learning.